Joe Adonis: Government scrutiny

 In 1936, prosecutors convicted Luciano on pandering charges and sent him to state prison for 30 years.
-Underboss Vito Genovese remained in charge of the family until he fled to Italy in 1937 to avoid a murder prosecution.
+Underboss Vito Genovese was the acting boss in charge of the family until he fled to Italy in 1937 to avoid a murder prosecution.
 Luciano now left Frank Costello, an Adonis ally, in charge of the Luciano family and Adonis in charge of the Syndicate.

 On April 27, 1940, Adonis was indicted in Brooklyn on charges of kidnapping, extortion, and assault in the 1932 Juffe/Wapinsky case.
 However, on February 24, 1941, the prosecutor requested a dismissal for lack of evidence.

-In the 1940s, Adonis moved his gambling rackets to New Jersey.
-New York City Mayor Fiorello LaGuardia's campaign against illegal gambling had made it too difficult to do business in New York.
+In the 1940s, Adonis moved his gambling rackets to New Jersey after New York City Mayor Fiorello LaGuardia's campaign against illegal gambling had made it too difficult for him to do business in New York.
 Adonis also moved his family to a luxurious house in Fort Lee, New Jersey.
 Adonis set up a casino in Lodi, New Jersey, and provided limousine service there from New York City.
 During the same period, Adonis became partners with Meyer Lansky in an illegal casino in Hallandale Beach, Florida.

-On February 10, 1946, after being escorted from prison to a ship in Brooklyn harbor, Luciano was deported to Italy.
+On February 10, 1946 Luciano was deported to Italy.
 In December 1946, Adonis and Luciano met at the famous Havana Conference of US organized crime bosses in Cuba.
 It was Luciano's goal at the conference to regain his mob influence, using Cuba as a base.
 Being a loyal supporter, Adonis willingly agreed to turn over his power in the syndicate to Luciano.
 However, the US government soon discovered Luciano's presence in Havana and pressured the Cuban government to expel him.
 On February 24, 1947, Luciano was placed on a ship by Cuban authorities for deportation back to Italy.

 On December 12, 1950, Adonis was summoned before the US Senate Kefauver Commission on organized crime.
 Adonis repeatedly refused to testify, citing his right against self-incrimination under the Fifth Amendment to the United States Constitution.
 Although Adonis escaped contempt charges, he suffered undesirable national exposure as a mobster.

 In late May 1951, Adonis and several associates pleaded no contest to charges of operating three gambling rooms in Lodi, New Jersey, and Fort Lee, New Jersey.
-On May 28, 1951, Adonis was sentenced in Hackensack, New Jersey, to two to three years in state prison.
+On May 28, 1951, Adonis was sentenced in Hackensack, New Jersey to two to three years in state prison.